 - Smaller conference facilities

-The block wall has a more robust construction and thus offers a higher degree of sound insulation.
+The movable walls has a more robust construction and thus offers a higher degree of sound insulation.
 They are well-suited in premises with high demands on the sound environment.
-The block wall is also a suitable choice for expansive premises with high ceilings.
+The movable walls is also a suitable choice for expansive premises with high ceilings.

-A strong argument for the block wall is the possibility of several closing lines in the same room.
+A strong argument for the movable walls is the possibility of several closing lines in the same room.
 There is a great deal of flexibility, as the space can be divided into several rooms with sizes adapted to the purpose.

-Block walls with glass outlets combine the functionality of the block wall with the possibility of utilising light from the external environment or nearby premises.
+Movable walls with glass outlets combine the functionality of the movable walls with the possibility of utilising light from the external environment or nearby premises.